Mindfulness for Child Welfare Workers

-Led by Wayne State University Counseling and Psychological Services (CAPS) Univeristy Counselor Patricia Dixon, LMSW, this training will be a fun and educational opportunity for child welfare workers to learn self-care techniques that will reduce anxiety and stress while improving focus and decision-making skills.
+Wayne State University's Cousneling and Psychological Services (CAPS) Associate Director of Afterhours Program Patricia Dixon, LMSW, ACSW will lead the training "Mindfulness for Child Welfare Workers".
+This training will be a fun and educational opportunity for child welfare workers to learn self-care techniques that will reduce anxiety and stress while improving focus and decision-making skills.
 Participants will learn how the limbic system plays an important part in stress management and when attended to reduces risk of burnout.
-Dixon will also demonstrate basic and intermediate ways to utilize mindfulness in day-to-day work and home activities to promote work life balance.
-Attendees will participate in role playing, exercises, small and large group discussions, and visual displays.
+The training will demonstrate basic and intermediate ways to utilize mindfulness in day-to-day work and home activities to promote work–life balance.
+This training will utilize role playing, exercises, games, small and large group discussions, and visual displays.

-As a result of this training, attendees will:
+As a result of this training, attendees will be prepared to:

 - Learn at least three mindfulness skills to use to improve self-care and work performance.